 In another pilot project, a women's group - under the umbrella of the NGO Women In Self-Employment (WISE) - is operating a small-scale production of charcoal briquettes from organic waste material, such as khat, that uses soil and molasse as binding agent.
 The mean calorific value of the briquettes is 15 MJ/ kg briquette.

 The resource for the briquettes is either waste charcoal or charcoal from a self-operated carbonisation step, where organic waste material is converted into charcoal.
-However, due to severe fume emissions, the WISE women are currently not operating the carbonisation process, and IGNIS is prioritising the development of the carbonisation, possibly with introduction of an afterburner, so that the emissions could be significantly reduced."Korales" generate income by collecting recyclables but this activity can lead to health issues
+However, due to severe fume emissions, the WISE women are currently not operating the carbonisation process, and IGNIS is prioritising the development of the carbonisation, possibly with introduction of an afterburner, so that the emissions could be significantly reduced.

 The pilot projects are analysed in terms of material flow, technology, profitability, occupational safety and health, environmental, social and economic aspects.
 Thus, it will be possible to assess the potentials as well as the limitations of different technologies and approaches to improve the existing waste management system.Efficient waste management goals